aangelinux/astronomy-api/README.md

 This API serves a dataset of 15 000+ near-earth objects, their orbital data, and historical records of close approaches to earth.

-The main resource offering CRUD-functionality are the Near-Earth Objects (NEOs); their name, earth MOID (Minimum Orbit Intersection Distance), magnitude, hours to complete a full rotation, and a hazard flag.
+The main resource which offers CRUD-functionality are the Near-Earth Objects (NEOs); their name, earth MOID (Minimum Orbit Intersection Distance), magnitude, hours to complete a full rotation, and a hazard flag.

 Secondary resources are read-only, with the first resource offering orbital data of each NEO and the second resource offering historical records of close approaches.